 ← Back to ResourcesPet Care Calgary

-Spaying or neutering your dog is one of the most responsible things you can do as a pet owner.
-It prevents unwanted litters, reduces health risks, and lowers your Calgary dog licence fee.
-This guide covers costs at Calgary clinics, low-cost options, and what to expect.
+Spaying or neutering your dog is one of the most responsible things you can do as an owner.
+It prevents unwanted litters, reduces several cancers and infections, lowers your Calgary dog licence fee, and reduces roaming and marking.
+The hard part is figuring out where to do it — Calgary has clinic options spanning $100 to $700 depending on the path you choose.

 Spay & Neuter Costs by Clinic Type